burnnat/hymns-of-the-faith/content/session-01/week-08/notes.md

 	- Our praise is laced with our own selfish desires; “hosanna” is a shout of joy but literally means “save us”, underscoring the Hebrews’ desire for a military and political savior from the Romans
 	- Strictly speaking, God doesn’t need our praise - it’s a gift.
 Jesus said even if the crowds were silent, the stones would cry out in praise. ({{{verse "Luke 19:40"}}})
 {{/if}}

+## {{hymn "Go to Dark Gethsemane" id="go_to_dark_gethsemane"}}}
+Text: James Montgomery (1771–1854), 1820
+ - The son of a Moravian pastor and missionary, he began writing poems at age 10
+ - At age 16, he ran away from school and tried unsuccessfully to sell his poetry to sustain himself
+ - Eventually became assistant to a newspaper printer and editor, and when his employer fled England to escape political persecution he took ownership of the paper and continued it for 31 years
+ - Montgomery often wrote on political themes, was jailed twice because of it, and worked to end the slave trade and exploitation of child chimney sweeps, among other causes
+ - Although lacking enough artistic merits to be truly considered one of the “great hymnwriters”, a surprising percentage of his hymns remain in use today, including two well-known Christmas hymns: “Hail to the Lord’s Anointed” and “Angels from the Realms of Glory”
+ - Originally published in 1820, Montgomery published a second version with major alterations in 1825
+Tune: Richard Redhead (1820–1901), 1853
+ - Oxford-educated, Redhead served as organist at All Saints Church in London from age 19 to 44
+ - The remaining 30 years of his career were spent nearby at St. Mary Magdalene Church in Paddington
+ - Like John Mason Neale, Redhead was a member of the Oxford Movement
+ - Named after its composer, {{{caps "Redhead 76"}}} was the 76th tune published in Redhead’s collection Church Hymn Tunes, Ancient and Modern, where it was intended for use with the text “Rock of Ages”

+1. Montgomery presents a series of Passion scenes, each of which has a small lesson to learn.
+The first verse begins with Jesus in the Garden of Gethsemane and instructs us to “learn of Jesus Christ to pray”.
+What’s the connection here to “the tempter’s power”, and what does it teach us about prayer?
+{{#if notes}}
+	- Gethsemane literally means “place of pressing”; located on the Mount of Olives, this would be an olive press.
+Figuratively, this was a place of pressing (pressure) for Jesus, leading to His arrest
+	- When they arrived, Jesus instructed the disciples to “pray that you may not enter into temptation” ({{{verse "Luke 22:40"}}}).
+He also asked God to “take this cup from me” ({{{verse "Mark 14:36"}}}), longing for an easy way out and reminiscent of His final temptation in the wilderness
+	- Lesson is that prayer, watchful prayer (“watch with me”, {{{verse "Matthew 26:38"}}}), is temptation’s antidote
+{{/if}}

+2. The hymn has a pervasive darkness to it (“bitter hour”, “mournful mountain”, “solitude and gloom”), even in the final verse leading up to Christ’s resurrection, and includes two somewhat cryptic images: “the wormwood and the gall” (verse two), and “breathless clay” (verse four).
+What is the meaning behind these phrases, and what do they contribute to the overall theme of the hymn?
+{{#if notes}}
+	- Wormwood is a bitter shrub used for medicinal purposes, and gall can refer either to bitter poppy juice or bile (as in the gallbladder).
+Symbolically, they represent bitter medicine to be swallowed.
+	- In Genesis, humans were created when God breathed life into dust, or clay, ({{{verse "Genesis 2:7"}}}).
+Breathless clay represents Christ as not just dead, but completely separated from God.
+(As the Apostles’ Creed says, “He descended into hell”.)
+{{/if}}